-Tours to Diamante Verde are offered by Tree of Life and while they are a little pricey, they look incredible!
+Tours to Diamante Verde are offered by Anywhere Costa Rica and they look incredible!

-You can get away from the crowds of Playa Dominical by heading south of Dominical to the slightly smaller and rockier beach of Dominicalito.
+You can get away from the crowds of Dominical by heading 3 km south of Dominical town to the slightly smaller and rockier Playa Dominicalito.
 Before you go, make sure you bring a packed lunch and plenty of water, as there are no stores or restaurants on Dominicalito beach.

 Dominicalito Costa Rica is a great spot for beginner and intermediate surfers and because it’s nestled in a bay, it’s also perfect for swimming.
 Just beware of the rocks at high-tide!

 Alturas Wildlife Sanctuary is a non-profit organization located near Dominical.
 The sanctuary was founded in 2014 with the mission of rescuing, rehabilitating, and releasing injured or displaced animals back into their natural habitats.

 Alturas Wildlife Sanctuary is home to a wide variety of animals, including monkeys, sloths, birds, reptiles, and wild cats.
 Many of the animals have been rescued from the illegal pet trade, while others have been injured or displaced due to human activity, such as deforestation or hunting.

 The sanctuary provides a safe and natural environment for the animals to live in while they undergo rehabilitation.
 Visitors to Alturas Wildlife Sanctuary can take a guided tour of the facility and learn about the animals that are being cared for.
 The tour provides a unique opportunity to see the animals up close and learn about their individual stories.